ScrollLang/Scroll/README.md

 ### Requirements
 - Fabric API (Currently 0.88 but not locked in this version)
-- Minecraft (Currently 1.20.1 but not locked and only supporting this version and latest currently)
+- Minecraft (Currently 1.20.1 but not locked and only supporting this version currently)
 - Java 17+

 ---